sosy-lab/cpachecker/README.txt

    Example: export JAVA=/usr/lib/jvm/java-7-openjdk-amd64/jre/bin/java
    for 64bit OpenJDK 7 on Ubuntu.

-   On Windows, you need to use cpa.bat instead of cpa.sh.
-   Also, predicateAnalysis is currently not supported on Windows, so you need to use other analyses like explicitAnalysis.
+   On Windows (witout Cygwin), you need to use cpa.bat instead of cpa.sh (would work within a Cygwin environment).
+Please take note that not all analysis configurations are available for Windows; one reason for this is that not all solvers (and other native libraries that are used for specific abstract domains) are available for Windows.

 5. Additionally to the console output, there will be several files in the directory output/:
      ARG.dot: Visualization of abstract reachability tree (Graphviz format)